Shashusoorya/que-club-or-snooker-club/README.md

 Here, you'll find a wealth of information and resources As you explore our project, you'll discover a user-friendly and visually captivating design that reflects the elegance and excitement of que sports.

-Simple steps to run this project
+Simple steps to run this project,
-Just download a visual code IDE where in that download the extensions of JS, HTML, CSS etc implode the folder into the IDE and run
+Just download a visual code IDE. where in that download the extensions of JS, HTML, CSS etc implode the folder into the IDE and run